jbloomlab/SARSr-CoV_homolog_survey/RBD_ASR/README.md

 nohup raxmlHPC-PTHREADS -s ../outgroups_spike_nt_aligned_cleaned.fasta -n spike_nt_tree.txt -m GTRGAMMA -f a -p 10 -N autoMRE -x 10 -T 8 -q codon_partitions.txt &
 ```

 In either of these full spike phylogenies, rooting on these outgroups puts the Europe/Africa sequences as first to diverge.
-Let's see if we can get these incorporated now into the RBD only trees?
+Let's see if this holds with the RBD only trees?
 Both to further support this rooting, but also to enable reconstruction of the ancestral sarbecovirus.

 First, truncated the uncleaned/full alignment to just the RBD sequences. in the alignments `./outgroup-rooting/outgroups_RBD_aa_aligned.fasta` and `_nt` equivalent, and then removed outgroup-specific inserted sequences.
 I then removed any gaps (that is, unaligned the sequences), added back in the SARS-CoV-1 sequences that I curated above, and saved the files in `./outgroup-rooting/unaligned-sequences/`